tlietz/collaborlist/README.md

 `https://collaborlist.com/invites/qwerty12345`

-When a client navigates to the `/invites/:invite_code` endpoint, if the `invite_code` exists and it's not expired, the client is routed to a page that asks them if they would like to continue as a guest, login to an existing account, or register for a now account to collaborate on the list.
+When a client navigates to the `/invites/:invite_code` endpoint, if the `invite_code` exists and it's not expired, the currently logged in user will be added as a collaborator to the list that the invite was created for.
+The client is then redirected to the index page of that list.
+If no user was logged in, a guest user will be logged in and added as the collaborator.

 The invite links are created dynamically in `invites_view.ex` using the `invite_code`.
 The links aren't statically stored in a database because if the url of the website were to change in the future, a database migration would need to occur.